-Amortizing Swap - Definition
+Amortizing Swap - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsWhat is an Amortizing Swap?How Does an Amortizing Swap Work?Amortizing Swap InterestAcademic Research for Amortizing Swap

 An Amortizing Swap is an instance of interest rate swap in which the notional principal amount decreases during the life cycle of the swap.
 Usually, two parties are involved in an amortization swap deal, there is also an agreed schedule or formula that both parties adhered to in amortizing swap.
 In an amortizing swap deal, the decline in the notional principal might be based on the interest rate tied to the prepayment or an interest benchmark.
 The payment in amortizing swap are based on an agreed principal amount that declines over time, one of the parties pays a fixed interest rate while the other pays a floating interest rate.